adupaix/Hist_FOB_env/README.md

 ## develop:

 * function to link rivers and basins in Post-Ichthyop

-* apply ltime method 1
+* ltime method 1 - crop beginning and end of simulation